Clara by Roberto Bolaño, 1997

 Detailing a relationship that isn’t often written about – a long-term dull obsession that isn’t quite love or heartache

 One would think this is a story about Clara.
-And it is to some extend.
+And it is to some extent.
 But mostly she serves as a kind of mirror for the narrator.
 This is a story about him.
 This is a story about what she came to represent for him.

 So it goes along detailing Clara’s life, beginning with her brief romantic relationship with the narrator when they she was 18.
 It moves along from there, checking in on her life from afar but with intimate insight.
 All the while, you never feel as if you really get to know her.
 You’re not sure there is much there to even get to know.
 She has become an ideal for the narrator.
 Of what I don’t know.
 I’m pretty sure he doesn’t even know.
 It’s not youth, beauty, or even possession.
 Maybe it’s a little of all of those things.

 It has a grip on him, though, that’s for sure.
 I’m not sure I’ve ever read a story that addresses such an odd, misty kind of love.
 Maybe Stuart Dybek a little.
 Maybe Nabokov.
 Yet this isn’t like either of those writers.
 This story is its own animal entirely, and it will stick with you for awhile after reading.
 And that’s quite a trick on Bolaño’s part.

 On one occasion, for reasons irrelevant to this story, I had to spend a night in Clara’s city.
 I called her from my hotel, told her where I was, and arranged to meet her the following day.
 I would have preferred to see her that night, but after our previous encounter Clara regarded me, and perhaps with good reason, as a kind of enemy, so I didn’t insist.